kiyoshitaro/predict-VN-index-stock/README.md

-﻿# StockPredictionLSTM
+﻿# predict-VN-index-stock
-Predict VN-index trend approach by  RNNs
+Predict VN-index trend approached by RNNs(LSTM)

 Step :
 1. Load the dataset from CSV file.